csvsoundsystem/nicar-cartodb-postgis/README.md

 # PostGIS

 PostGIS is an extension for the open-source database PostgreSQL.
 It's a "spatially-aware" database.
 For example, let's say you have a spreadsheet with a latitude and a longitude column.
 To a normal database, those are just numbers.
 To PostGIS, they are certain places in the world.
 Knowing that lets you do things like find all points within a certain radius of a given point, or calculate the distance from these points to other things.

+## Why use PostGIS over ArcMap or QGIS?

+* Replicable - you can script your workflow, which is great for leaving a trail of your work.
+* It builds on SQL - if you already know SQL, this is an easy way to get into doing GIS analysis.
+* You can query data dynamically - if you have a server that can crunch a PostGIS query and return JSON, you can do dynamic spatial queries in your apps.

 ## Installation